MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -ParameterType
+Specifies an array of parameter names.
-Gets commands in the session that have parameters of the specified type.
+This cmdlet gets commands in the session that have parameters of the specified type.
 Enter the full name or partial name of a parameter type.
-Wildcards are supported.
+Wildcard characters are supported.

 The ParameterName and ParameterType parameters search only commands in the current session.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: PSTypeName[]